Exclusive: Aruba lays bare its data centre cooling operations

 In terms of what the future holds for the cooling, Giuntini believes currently not many people fully understand what free cooling actually is and how it works.

-“This means data centres will not be able to use the old mission criticality argument – that free cooling will impact reliability – to avoid incorporating free cooling into their design.
+“This means data centers will not be able to use the old mission criticality argument – that free cooling will impact reliability – to avoid incorporating free cooling into their design.
 Put simply, free cooling will be more widely adopted as time goes on.”

 Giuntini says regardless of how effective large industrial equipment like pumps, chillers, and cooling towers can be, they are simply unsustainable when it comes to efficiency.

-“Also, with the rising cost, many data centre operators are now realising that this level of energy consumption cannot continue to rise indefinitely and are taking steps to make their facilities more energy-efficient,” says Giuntini.
+“Also, with the rising cost, many data center operators are now realising that this level of energy consumption cannot continue to rise indefinitely and are taking steps to make their facilities more energy-efficient,” says Giuntini.

-“A study from The Green Grid of data centres (mostly in the US) shows that almost half are now using natural cooling to save energy and cost.
+“A study from The Green Grid of data centers (mostly in the US) shows that almost half are now using natural cooling to save energy and cost.
 Another quarter are considering doing the same in the near future.”